La Païva: Architecture patron and hostess

-In addition to purchasing Château de Pontchartrain, near Paris, for La Paiva and giving her an annuity of £80,000, Henckel von Donnersmarck financed the construction of the most ostentatious mansion in Paris: Hôtel de la Païva, located at 25 avenue des Champs-Élysées.
+In addition to purchasing Château de Pontchartrain, near Paris, for La Païva and giving her an annuity of £80,000, Henckel von Donnersmarck financed the construction of the most ostentatious mansion in Paris: Hôtel de la Païva, located at 25 avenue des Champs-Élysées.
 The land was acquired on 11 July 1855, and the couple commissioned architect Pierre Manguin fr.
 The house was completed in 1866 by architect Henri Lefeul, and among the artisans who participated in its creation was the young Auguste Rodin, then working for the sculptor Albert Carrier-Belleuse.
-Among the mansion's celebrated features is a central staircase made of Algerian yellow onyx (far, far more expensive than marble), which matched the Donnersmarck yellow diamonds, and a tub of the same North African stone; another tub, made of silver, had three taps, one being for either milk or Champagne.
+Among the mansion's celebrated features is a central staircase made of Algerian yellow onyx (far more expensive than marble), which matched the Donnersmarck yellow diamonds, and a tub of the same North African stone; another tub, made of silver, had three taps, one being for either milk or Champagne.

-Une Soirée Chez La Païva by Adolphe Joseph Thomas Monticelli, which depicts a party at Esther Lachmann's mansion in Paris.
+Une Soirée chez La Païva by Adolphe Joseph Thomas Monticelli, which depicts a party at Esther Lachmann's mansion in Paris.

-La Païva reigned for years as a popular hostess known for her lavish open houses, teas, and dinners and salon frequented largely by well-known male writers, such as Gustave Flaubert, Émile Zola, Paul de Saint-Victor, Arsène Houssaye, and others, including the painter Eugène Delacroix.
+La Païva reigned for years as a popular hostess known for her lavish open houses, teas, and dinners and salons frequented largely by well-known male writers, such as Gustave Flaubert, Émile Zola, Paul de Saint-Victor, Arsène Houssaye, and others, including the painter Eugène Delacroix.
 The bill of fare was so lavish that she overheard two guests discussing how much she could possibly be worth.
 One posited 10 million francs, at which comment La Païva scoffed "You must be mad.
 Ten millions?
 Why that would barely yield an income of 500,000 francs [per year].
 Do you think I could give you peaches and ripe grapes in January on 500,000 francs a year?
 Why my table alone costs me more than that!"